CostaLab/phlower/README.md

 decom**P**osition of the **H**odge **L**aplacian for inferring traject**O**ries from flo**W**s of c**E**ll diffe**R**entiation

 ### System Requirements
-`PHLOWER` has been tested with following OS:
+`PHLOWER` has been tested with the following OS and virtual environment:

 	- macOS Sonoma 14.5
 	- Linux 4.18.0/5.15.0